Central Pacific Railroad: Museums and archives

 A replica of the Sacramento, California, Central Pacific Railroad passenger station is part of the California State Railroad Museum, located in the Old Sacramento State Historic Park.

-Nearly all the company's early correspondence is preserved at Syracuse University, as part of the Collis Huntington Papers collection.
-It has been released on microfilm (133 reels).
-The following libraries have the microfilm: University of Arizona at Tucson; and Virginia Commonwealth University at Richmond.
+Most of Collis P. Huntington's correspondence is preserved at Syracuse University, as part of the Collis Huntington Papers collection.
+It has been released on microfilm (133 reels) and is available at numerous other academic institutions across the country.
 Additional collections of manuscript letters are held at Stanford University and the Mariners' Museum at Newport News, Virginia.
 Alfred A. Hart was the official photographer of the CPRR construction.

 Locomotives

 The Central Pacific's first three locomotives were of the then common 4-4-0 type, although with the American Civil War raging in the east, they had difficulty acquiring engines from eastern builders, who at times only had smaller 4-2-4 or 4-2-2 types available.
 Until the completion of the Transcontinental rail link and the railroad's opening of its own shops, all locomotives had to be purchased from builders in the northeastern U.S. The engines had to be dismantled, loaded on a ship, which would embark on a four-month journey that went around South America's Cape Horn until arriving in Sacramento where the locomotives would be unloaded, re-assembled, and placed in service.

 Locomotives at the time came from many manufacturers, such as Cooke, Schenectady, Mason, Rogers, Danforth, Norris, Booth, and McKay & Aldus, among others.
 The railroad had been on rather unfriendly terms with the Baldwin Locomotive Works, one of the more well-known firms.
 It is not clear as to the cause of this dispute, though some attribute it to the builder insisting on cash payment (though this has yet to be verified).
 Consequently, the railroad refused to buy engines from Baldwin, and three former Western Pacific Railroad (which the CP had absorbed in 1870) engines were the only Baldwin engines owned by the Central Pacific.
 The Central Pacific's dispute with Baldwin remained unresolved until well after the road had been acquired by the Southern Pacific.

 In the 1870s, the road opened up its own locomotive construction facilities in Sacramento.
 Central Pacific's 173 was rebuilt by these shops and served as the basis for CP's engine construction.
 The locomotives built before the 1870s were given names as well as numbers.
 By the 1870s, it was decided to eliminate the names and as each engine was sent to the shops for service, their names would be removed.
 However, one engine that was built in the 1880s did receive a name: the El Gobernador.

-Construction of the rails was often dangerous work.
-Towards the end of construction, almost all workers were Chinese immigrants.
-The ethnicity of workers depended largely on the "gang" of workers/specific area on the rails they were working.